BCDevOps/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 ![](./images/06_persistent_storage_04a.png)

-  - Select the `azure-file` storage class.
+  - Select the `managed-premium` storage class.
 Set the type to RWO, the size to 1GB, and name it `mongodb-[username]-file`

   - Navigate back to your Mongo DeploymentConfig and select `Add Storage` from the `Actions` Tab